francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

+Define the argument parser.

-This function describe the argument parser and return it.
+This function define the argument parser and return it.

 <b>Returns:</b>
     ArgumentParser